wombleton/gitlaw-nz/acts/W/Weathertight Homes Resolution Services Act 2006.md

 ##### 10 Witnesses' expenses

-*   (1) Every person attending before a member on a summons, and every other person giving evidence before the tribunal, is entitled, subject to subclause (2), to be paid, by the party calling that person, witnesses' fees, allowances, and travelling expenses according to the scales for the time being prescribed by regulations made under the [Summary Proceedings Act 1957][336], and those regulations apply accordingly.
+*   (1) Every person attending before a member on a summons, and every other person giving evidence before the tribunal, is entitled, subject to subclause (2), to be paid, by the party calling that person, witnesses' fees, allowances, and travelling expenses according to the scales for the time being prescribed by regulations made under the [Criminal Procedure Act 2011][337], and those regulations apply accordingly.

     (2) The tribunal may disallow the whole or any part of any sum payable under subclause (1).

     (3) On each occasion on which the tribunal issues a summons under [clause 9][301], the tribunal must fix an amount that, on the service of the summons, or at some other reasonable time before the date on which the witness is required to attend, is to be paid or tendered to the witness.

     (4) The amount fixed under subclause (3) is to be the estimated amount of the allowances and travelling expenses (but not fees) to which, in the opinion of the tribunal, the witness will be entitled, according to the prescribed scales, if the witness attends at the time and place specified in the summons.

+    Schedule 3 clause 10(1): amended, on 1 July 2013, by [section 413][307] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 11 Power to take evidence on oath

 *   (1) The tribunal may take evidence on oath, and for that purpose any member, or any other person acting under the express or implied direction of the tribunal, may administer an oath.

-    (2) On any indictment for perjury it is sufficient to prove that the oath was administered in accordance with subclause (1).
+    (2) On any charge of perjury it is sufficient to prove that the oath was administered in accordance with subclause (1).

+    Schedule 3 clause 11(2): amended, on 1 July 2013, by [section 413][307] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 12 Party competent as witness